DHS Issues New E-Verify Guidance for Employers to Identify Revoked Work Permits: What You Must Know

 2. If an Employee is Flagged, Do Not Terminate Them Immediately.
 The report is a starting point, not a final judgment.
 Your next step is to conduct a reverification.

 3. Conduct Reverification Correctly.
 Schedule a private meeting with the employee.
 Calmly explain that their name appeared on a DHS report and that federal regulations require you to reverify their employment authorization.
 Use Form I-9, Supplement B (formerly Section 3) for this process.
+Employees whose work authorization was based on a now revoked EAD must present acceptable documentation from List A or List C to demonstrate employment authorization.
+Employers must not accept a revoked EAD as proof of work authorization.

 4. Allow the Employee to Present New Documents.
 The employee may have another form of work authorization.
 For example, more than half of the CHNV parolees have pending applications for asylum, a green card, or Temporary Protected Status (TPS), and some have secured a new status.
 They must be allowed to present any acceptable combination of documents from the Form I-9 Lists of Acceptable Documents.
+Employers must complete all reverifications within a reasonable amount of time.
+DHS expects reverifications to be completed within a reasonable amount or within a reasonable amount of time, even though no strict deadline is specified.
+It is best practice to conduct reverifications within a reasonable timeframe, and employers should consult legal counsel if unsure what is considered reasonable.

 5. If No Other Work Authorization Exists, Terminate.
 This is the most difficult step.
 If your employee cannot provide valid, alternative work authorization, you are legally required to end the employment relationship.
 Continuing to employ them unfortunately puts you and your business in legal jeopardy.